BLun78/ETagMiddleware/README.md

 }
 ```

-You can configuratione your own option prameters:
+You can configure your own options:

 ```c#
 using BLun.ETagMiddleware;